edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 ### Rsbuild with Nx (recommended)

 The best way to use Rsbuild is with Nx.
-It provides an inference plugin for Rsbuild that detects the configuration and infer the `build`, `dev`, and others targets.
+It provides an inference plugin for Rsbuild that detects the configuration file and infers the `build`, `dev`, and others targets.

 ```json
 // nx.json